• COM10: Model codes

 Caterina Rovati Switzerland Meyer Bauingenieure AG

-Daniel Santos Brazil University of São Paulo
+Daniel Miranda Brazil University of São Paulo

 Fernando Stucchi Brazil ABECE/EGT